 - Create content using your authentic voice.
 Don’t try to speak or write like someone else.
 Use the same voice you’d use when talking to a friend.

 - Dress how you dress.
-If you wear T-shirts and jeans daily, then show up on LinkedIn in T-shirts and jeans.
+If you wear T-shirts and jeans daily, show up on LinkedIn in T-shirts and jeans.
 Think Gary Vaynerchuk and Dean Gaziosi.

 - Share the uniqueness of you and your business.
 This is called brand differentiation.
 Use it to your advantage.